 As a member of the Civic Chamber of the Russian Federation from 2006 to 2014, Vladimir Potanin headed the Commissions working to develop charity, philanthropy and volunteerism, and to develop philanthropy and legislation of not-for-profit organizations.
 Under his stewardship, the Commissions have formulated a number of proposals to significantly improve the legislative framework for charitable work in Russia, namely: the Federal law on endowment funds and their use by not-for-profit organizations, developed by the Commission together with the Ministry of Social and Economic Development, and which came into force in 2007; amendments to the Tax Code on the activity of not-for-profit organizations and philanthropy in general; and changes to the Law on Advertisement that have created favorable conditions for socially-minded advertisement.

-Mr. Potanin has been the recipient of numerous medals and awards from the Russian government, the Orthodox Church, and from foreign governments, including the “850th Anniversary of Moscow” and “300th Anniversary of St. Petersburg” state commemorative medals; the Order of St. Equal-to-the-Apostles Prince Vladimir, 2nd and 3rd class; the Order of St. Sergius of Radonezh, 2nd and 3rd class; the Order of the Holy Prince Daniel of Moscow, 1st and 2nd class; the Patriarchal Award of St. Barbara the Great-Martyr, 1st class; and the Order of St. Seraphim of Sarov, 1st class (March 2012).
+Mr. Potanin has been the recipient of numerous medals and awards from the Russian government, the Orthodox Church, and from foreign governments, including the Russian Federation Presidential Certificate of Honour (2010), the Certificates of Gratitude of the President of Russia (1996, 2012, 2018), the “850th Anniversary of Moscow” and “300th Anniversary of St. Petersburg” state commemorative medals; the Order of St. Equal-to-the-Apostles Prince Vladimir, 2nd and 3rd class; the Order of St. Sergius of Radonezh, 2nd and 3rd class; the Order of the Holy Prince Daniel of Moscow, 1st and 2nd class; the Patriarchal Award of St. Barbara the Great-Martyr, 1st class; and the Order of St. Seraphim of Sarov, 1st class (March 2012).

 In September 2002, Mr. Potanin received the Badge of Honor for Philanthropy and Charity from the Ministry of Education of the Russian Federation.